uobdv/Design-Verification/index.md

 > vsim &
 ```

-You may also want to check whether you can call Cadence Specman:
+You may also want to check whether you can call Cadence Specman and JasperGold:
 ```
 > specview &
+> jaspergold &
 ```

 In both cases the tools should come up with GUI interfaces.
-If this works for you, then you are ready to start the exercises and your assignment.
+If this works for you, then you are ready to start the exercises and, where applicable your coursework.

-IT Services have just released instructions on [how to use NoMachine for remote access to Frosty](Supplementary/NoMachine_Instructions_to_connect_to_frosty.pdf).
+The instructions on [how to use NoMachineX2GO for remote access](Supplementary/tbc.pdf) will be made available here shortly.

 ## Exercises